 - Intent to defraud.

-People who are convicted under the statute will be charged with a misdemeanor.
-Officials hope it will curb cyberbullying, online harassment and Internet defamation.
+People convicted under the statute will be charged with a misdemeanor.
+Officials hope it will curb cyberbullying, online harassment, and Internet defamation.

 Florida’s Proposed New Internet Law: Eradicating Anonymous Art Sites

 Florida lawmakers are eager to pass a new Internet law, which addresses online piracy, called the “True Origin of Digital Goods Act.”
 But like many proposed laws aimed at protecting intellectual property on the Internet, there are questions about its constitutionality.

 If You Run A Website or App That Offers Commercial Recordings, Be Prepared To Expose Yourself

 Essentially, the proposed new Florida Internet law would allow for the shuttering of anonymously run websites that offer “commercial recordings” – even if the website owner is the creator of all the available works.

 Is Florida’s New Internet Law Constitutional?

 The Electronic Frontier Foundation isn’t thrilled with Florida’s new Internet law.
 The non-profit argues that the proposed statute violates the First Amendment by preemptively disallowing anonymous free speech.

 Moreover, many people fear the new Internet law paves the way for egregious government raids (a.k.a., MPAA / RIAA witch hunts?) on law-abiding businesses.
 Why?
 Because it happened in Georgia when a similar law passed in that state.

 Kelly / Warner is a legal practice that helps businesses and individuals with all types of Internet law issues.
 Kelly / Warner attorneys are well versed in online defamation, harassment, intellectual property, and piracy law.
 If you are dealing with any new Internet law disputes, get in touch to learn more about your legal options.